-This involves improving the components of your post-click experience.
+This involves improving the components of your post-click landing page.
 Meaning the post-click landing page, thank you page, and thank you email.

 - Heat maps give you with a visual guide of visitor behavior, helping you see the post-click page through the visitor’s eyes.

 - A/B testing includes testing your original page design, the control page (A) with an alternate variation (B).
 Tests typically involve directing equal amounts of traffic to both pages and seeing which variation outperforms the other.